 - Address The Trigger.
 Sometimes, when the task or project lacks structure or has no relevance to you, it may cause you to delay doing it some other time.
 Find a way to connect the task to your real-life experiences and make it more enjoyable to do.

 - Believe In Yourself.
 Studies have found that those who came to terms with their procrastination in the past have a higher chance of avoiding the habit in the future.
+“Give yourself permission to do some serious emotional healing to become your happiest self and remember, it is a process more than a destination.”
+A reminder from Roya R. Rad, MA, PsyD.

 - Be Content With Small Beginnings.
 Getting started may not be easy to do for some people, but for others starting small is one of the most exciting things that they look forward to.
 If you need to enroll in school, the best initial step is getting all the forms and start filling them out.